GIF to WEBM Converter — Free Online

 About the WEBM Format

 WebM is an open, royalty-free video format developed by Google, based on the Matroska (MKV) container.
 WebM is specifically designed for web use, supporting VP8, VP9, and AV1 video codecs paired with Vorbis or Opus audio.
 The format is natively supported by all major web browsers (Chrome, Firefox, Edge, Opera, and Safari 15+) as an HTML5 video format.
+WebM is the target since it is an open web video format that delivers the same loop with full color and a fraction of the bytes.

 WEBM was released by Google in 2010 as the open-source video format for HTML5 video.